 We used Winmo Social to surface brands spending $3M+ on TikTok annually.

 Click the image to download, then read on for prospecting pointers.

-Here’s a look at a selection of the top US TikTok spenders profiled in Winmo:
+Here’s a look at a selection of the top US TikTok advertisers profiled in Winmo:

 2022 TikTok spend: $12M | Focusing on sports marketing to appeal to male consumers

 The athletic brand debuted a Pokémon-themed collection of apparel in late 2022 in partnership with Niantic and Foot Locker and worked with PR shop Allison+Partners on a campaign.
 Puma’s sports marketing appeals specifically to male consumers such as Gen Alpha, Gen-Z, and millennials (on digital and social channels) and Gen-X through national TV, print, OOH, and local broadcast.
-Its TikTok spend increased sharply in July and August of 2022, and we expect spend could pick up heading into Q2 2023.
+As far as TikTok advertisers go, its spend increased sharply in July and August of 2022, and we expect spend could pick up heading into Q2 2023.

 Puma will likely:

 2022 TikTok spend: $14.8M | CMO mentions shifts in strategy

 The company is working to “connect with a broader community” rather than solely focusing on reaching Gen-Z and millennials.
 Vans often works with Tony Hawk and hopes to reach Gen-X consumers rather than just his younger skateboarder fans by leaning heavily on inclusivity marketing with the mindset that Vans is for everyone.
 Its TikTok spend increased sharply in July and August of 2022, and we expect this TikTok advertiser could pick up again heading into its peak buying period of Q2.

 - Work with additional influencers